KQM-git/TCL/docs/characters/hydro/nilou.md

 * While under the **Pirouette** or **Lunar Prayer** effects, Nilou's Normal Attack combo will not be reset.
 * All 3 **Sword Dance** hits can be canceled very early.
 Well-timed dash cancels does not cause her to lose infusion slashes, thus making her an extremely mobile on-fielder.
 * **Luminous Illusion** is considered a ranged attack.
-* E N2 Q N1 allows particle pre-funneling.
+* E N2 Q N1 allows Particle pre-funneling.
 * **Sword Dance** and **Luminous Illusion** can't trigger [Beidou's Burst](../electro/beidou.md#attacks) but can trigger [Xingqiu's Burst](../hydro/xingqiu.md#attacks).

 </TabItem>